rem2718/Lossless-compression-Algorithms/README.md

 - Be careful when you specify the frequency table and message in _input2.txt_, otherwise you might end up with an encoded message longer than the original one! for that reason we used a random generator, check the _Main.py_ file(it safer).
 - _input.txt_ is generated randomly from the file _Main.py_, it contains 3 strings each message has different alphabet and length.
 - The implementation of Arithmetic encoding is very simple here and not efficient.
 It depends on the programming language, in python I used Decimal library to specify the precision of the decimal number, however there more efficient ways using different programming languages.
-- For simplicity I added the parameter 'n' to arithmetic*decode function, though its not needed, there are different ways to implement it, check the references in the \_Report.pdf*.
 - Arithmetic is very slow, so try a message length not longer than 1000 characters.
 - For more information about the algorithms, check _Report.pdf_.